Chart Color Schemes

 Northfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Northfield has a high level of cultural diversity, with 42.5% of its population born overseas and 51.5% speaking a language other than English at home.
-Christianity is the predominant religion in Northfield, making up 30.9% of its population.
-Hinduism is notably overrepresented, comprising 16.7%, compared to the Greater Adelaide average of 10.0%.
+Northfield's population shows high cultural diversity, with 42.5% born overseas and 51.5% speaking a language other than English at home.
+Christianity is the predominant religion in Northfield, comprising 30.9%.
+Hinduism is notably higher than the regional average, making up 16.7%.

 Frequently Asked Questions - Diversity